What to Play and When to Play It

 This is the moment everyone’s been waiting for… the moment the bride enters and walks down the aisle with her dad, parents or another significant person.
 Imagine yourself walking down the aisle as you listen to different choices ranging from dramatic and contemporary, to more traditional.

-The actual ceremony is the time when you exchange vows and rings–the time for prayers, blessings, invocations and pronouncements.
+The actual ceremony is the time when you exchange vows and rings – the time for prayers, blessings, invocations and pronouncements.
 Most of us refer to this as the ceremony, though bands, DJs or caterers sometimes use the term to mean everything that takes place before the reception.
-A popular new favorite is …
+Popular favorites are…

 An optional but increasingly popular part of the Ceremony, the unity candle is a formal candle-lighting and brief period of reflection as you join your two lives (and your families) as one.
 Listen to ‘The Family Unity’ song as you picture your new family around you.